Free digital copy

 Get Speciality Food magazine delivered to your inbox FREE

-A second area of interest is low-calorie and low-sugar products, affected by both HFSS regulations, and a switch in consumer perceptions.
+Another area of interest among health-conscious consumers is low-calorie and low-sugar products, affected by both HFSS regulations, and a switch in consumer perceptions.
 The ongoing conversation around UPFs means they’re seeking out more natural options in this space, rather than those with chemical additives.
-According to the British Soft Drinks Assocation’s most recent report, low and no calorie drink sales are up, and 90% of all dilutables sold in the UK in 2023 were marketed as having few or no calories.
-Those brands and retailers that can combine trending flavour profiles with natural, calorie-free sweeteners, then, are onto a winner.

 The move towards moderation (or skipping alcohol entirely) has inspired a great deal of innovation in the soft drinks industry, particularly around craft sodas.
 And consumers are lapping them up, keen to explore a new world of flavour combinations and formats, from fancy iced tea, to reimaginings of childhood classics.